 Knowledge of a foreign language and culture is considered quite valuable by employers operating in a global economy.
 The University maintains direct exchanges with several partner universities which enable students to live and study outside the United Sates without impeding progress towards the degree.
 Engineering exchange partners include Ecole Nationale Superieure de Ceramique Industrielle (ENSCI) Limoges, France; University of Erlangen-Nurnberg, Erlangen-Nurnberg, Germany; University of Sheffield, Sheffield, England; and Universitat Jaume I, Castellon, Spain.
-For more information about study abroad and other international programs, please visit the International Programs website at www.alfred.abroadoffice.net.
+For more information about study abroad and other international programs, please visit the International Programs website.